You are here

-[Kualu Lumpur] With the cost of hiring workers soaring in Malaysia as minimum wages kick in, the government is offering tax benefits to labour-intensive sectors going the automation route, a tactic that analysts say may help lift profits by up to 20 per cent.
+[Kuala Lumpur] With the cost of hiring workers soaring in Malaysia as minimum wages kick in, the government is offering tax benefits to labour-intensive sectors going the automation route, a tactic that analysts say may help lift profits by up to 20 percent.

 But some manufacturers, including Top Glove Corp Bhd , which produces one out of every four pairs of latex gloves in the world, say the incentives are not enough.
 Smaller companies will benefit more due to the way the benefits are structured, analysts say.
 "The direction is there, although it is not enough,"Chairman Lim Wee Chai said in a post-earnings conference in Kuala Lumpur on Thursday.

-One of the processes that Top Glove has partially automated is the removal of gloves from moulds.
-Some of it is now carried out by robotic arms, cutting the number of workers per production line to four from eight, a company official says, adding that some of the packing, counting, weighing and sorting has also been automated.
+One of the processes that Top Glove is automating is the removal of gloves from moulds.
+This is now carried out by robotic arms, cutting the number of workers per production line to four from eight, a company official says, adding that some of the packing, counting, weighing and sorting has also been automated.